Our rating(3.8/5)

 myPOS’s mobile terminals are useful for merchants operating across the Irish border.

-myPOS card machines allow you to “access payments instantly” in an e-money account.
-There’s no contract lock-in, but the customer service, transfer fees and account holds can be pain points for some users.
+myPOS card machines send payments instantly to an e-money account that’s regulated in Ireland.
+There’s no contract lock-in, but the customer service, bank transfer fees and account holds can be pain points for some users.

 • Pros: Instant access to funds.
 Card, e-account and IBAN included.
 No lock-in or monthly fees.
 Online payments.
 Multiple currencies.

-• Cons: Transfers to bank account cost extra.
+• Cons: Transfers to bank account cost extra, and they’re manual.
 Fees not straightforward.
-No automatic settlement.
 Account holds.

 • Buy if: You want a cross-border, mobile solution connected to an online business account.